ryudo87/System-Design-Questions/micro blogging service like twitter.md

 # 6.1 Characteristic of twitter: eventual consistency.

-System Design Tutorial Example 6: System design for micro blogging service like twitter prodevelopertutorial February 17, 2019
-In this tutorial we shall discuss about:

-1. User should be able to tweet to all of his followers who has >10M followers.
-2. Timeline:
-1. Home Time line: It has all the tweets that you are following.
-2. User Time line: This is specific to specific user timeline
-3. Search Time line: Here user will search for a keyword, user should be able to get all the items in his timeline.

-3. Trends

-6.1 Characteristic of twitter:

 Twitter has 300+M user
 Twitter gets about 600 tweets/sec [write]
 Twitter gets about 60000 reads/sec [read]

 Hence the twitter is read heavy.
 Twitter can have eventual consistency.
-As twitter supports 140 characters per tweet, there is no need to worry about storage as the price has been reduced, we need to consider scalability to support 60000 reads/sec.

-6.2 How to get all the tweets for a particular user?
+# 6.2 How to get all the tweets for a particular user?

 As twitter is read heavy, we need a system that loads the data faster.
 For this we can use Redis to store the tweets.
 The structure can be as shown below: